 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Complete that are a second for a second What you must pay when when you get these services Services that are covered for you In-network: Out-of-network: Over-the-counter (OTC) items (continued) There are four ways you can use your Priority Health Medicare OTC card to buy health items: Order Online.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Over-the-counter (OTC) items (continued) There are four ways you can use your Priority Health Medicare OTC card to buy health items: Order Online.
 View and purchase products online anytime at PriorityHealth.com/OTC.
 Shop in-store.
 Shop at Kroger, Family Dollar, Dollar Tree, CVS, Walgreens, Walmart and other participating store locations near you.
 Call for delivery.
 Call 800.688.1838 (TTY 711) Monday through Friday 8 a.m. to 11 p.m.
 EST to place an order after reviewing the items in your OTC catalog.
 Have your product names, OTC benefit card number, and shipping information available.
 OTC mail order.
 Use your OTC mail order delivery form (included in catalog packet) to place an order via mail.
 Your unused OTC allowance does not rollover.
-Funds expire at the end of each quarter on March 31 st , June 30 th , September 30 th , and December 31 st .
-For more program details, or to place an order, visit PriorityHealth.com/OTC , the OTC-Anywhere mobile app or call 800.688.1838 (TTY 711).
+Funds expire at the end of each quarter on March 31st, June 30th, September 30th, and December 31st.
+For more program details, or to place an order, visit PriorityHealth.com/OTC , the OTC-Anywhere mobile app, or call 800.688.1838 (TTY 711).

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services In-network: Out-of-network: Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-Call our Behavioral Health department at 800.673.8043 with questions. ✓ Prior authorization may apply, see page 52 for more information. \$55 per day for Medicare-covered partial hospitalization services.
+Services that are covered for you What you must pay when you get these services HMO (in-network): POS (out-of-network): Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Call our Behavioral Health department at 800.673.8043 with questions. ✓ Prior authorization may apply, see page 56 for more information. \$55 per day for Medicare-covered partial hospitalization services.
 40% for Medicare-covered partial hospitalization services.
+Deductible does apply.
 Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist If you're living with a long-term illness and want to talk to a physician about getting relief from the symptoms and physical and mental stress, visit a palliative care physician.
-Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment.
-Second opinion prior to surgery \$0 for each Medicare-covered visit with a PCP. \$0 for each palliative care physician office visit. \$45 for each Medicare-covered visit with a specialist. \$0 for surgical procedures performed by a physician/practitioner in a provider's office. \$30 for each urgently needed Medicare-covered visit in a physician's office after hours.
-40% for each Medicare- covered visit with a PCP, palliative care physician, or specialist.
-40% for surgical procedures performed by a physician/practitioner in a provider's office. \$30 for each urgently needed Medicare- covered visit in a physician's office after hours.
+Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Second opinion prior to surgery \$10 for each Medicare-covered visit with a PCP. \$0 for each palliative care physician office visit. \$40 for each Medicare-covered visit with a specialist. \$0 for surgical procedures performed by a physician/practitioner in a provider's office. \$50 for each urgently needed Medicare-covered visit in a physician's office after hours.
+30% for each Medicare-covered visit with a PCP, palliative care physician, or specialist.
+30% for surgical procedures performed by a physician/practitioner in a provider's office. \$50 for each urgently needed Medicare-covered visit in a physician's office after hours.
+Deductible may apply.